ArshitGupta01/TrustGuard/README.md

-# TrustGuard — Fake Review Detector for Amazon & Flipkart
+# TrustGuard — Fake Review Detector

 A Chrome extension + local backend that scores product reviews for trustworthiness using heuristic analysis and a local LLM (Qwen 2.5).
 It scrapes reviews directly from the page, runs them through four different analyzers, gets a second opinion from an AI model running on your machine, and shows you a trust badge right on the product page.